 Where Are They Now?
 19 Child Stars of the '90s

 If you were a ‘90s kid, you know some of these faces as surely as if they ate rectangle pizza and lettuce salad next to you in the cafeteria every day.
 But would you recognize them today?
-Here’s what they’re up to these days—and what they look like.
+Here’s what they’re up to now—and what they look like.

 1. Ross Malinger

 After knocking around Hollywood for a bit and landing roles in shows like Party of Five and Recess (he was the voice of T.J.), Malinger took a job as the manager of an automotive shop in Malibu.
-It closed in 2009, so what he's been up to in the last four years is anyone's guess.
+It closed in 2009, so what he's been up to since is anyone's guess.

 2. Mason Gamble